rmunukutla/yadayada/README.md

 - Darken rest of screen when removal overlay is open

-- Make input cards take up less space
+- Make input cards take up less space (flex-wrap, div the label and the input)

 # Future Work
 - NEXT PAGE: Change the edit function, so that it updates all the output cards to input cards (e.g. Paysa Profile)